5 Best National Parks to See in Wyoming

 Grand Teton National Park

-You can find breathtaking views a short 15 mile drive from Jackson Hole in Grand Teton National Park.
-The rising peaks of the Teton Range are covered with winter snow and invite you to strap on your snowshoes or find a cross country trail and get out in nature.
-U.S. Highway 89/191 and U.S. Highway 26/287 are plowed during the winter season (from Jackson to Flagg Ranch near Yellowstone National Park).
+You can find breathtaking views a short 10 mile drive from our basecamp in Jackson Hole to Grand Teton National Park.
+During the summertime, the rising peaks of the Teton Range afford breathtaking vistas, hundreds of miles of trails, stunning alpine lakes, wildlife encounters and more!
+In the winter, the towering peaks are covered with winter snow and invite you to strap on your snowshoes or find a cross country trail to get out in nature.
+Check out some of our Wise Guide’s posts on our favorite nearby attraction:

 Yellowstone National Park

-Wyoming is proud to have the world’s first National Park.
-Well-known for its hotsprings, mudpots and geysers, Yellowstone in the winter is truly spectacular.
-Staying at Mountain Modern places you just 55 miles from the South entrance of the Park.
+Wyoming is proud to have the world’s first National Park in our state!
+Well-known for its iconic hotsprings, mudpots and geysers (ever heard of Old Faithful?), Yellowstone National Park is truly spectacular.
+Staying at Mountain Modern places you just 55 miles from the South entrance of the Park – a peaceful and beautiful drive that will get you there in about 90 minutes.
+We’re kinda big fans, so we’ve done a few blogs on our favorite things to see:

 Devils Tower National Monument

 Located in northeast Wyoming, Devils Tower is an astounding geological feature that protrudes out of the prairie landscape surrounding the area.
-It’s an impressive site so take the time to stop.
-While the Monument is open 24/7, the Visitor Center is not open during the winter, but will reopen March 1.
+It’s an impressive site so take the time to stop and marvel at this impressive natural wonder.
+You can enjoy a picnic and a hike around the park while you’re there.
+The Monument is open 24/7 and there is also a Visitor Center for additional information.

 Fossil Butte National Monument